-Executive Functioning affects a child’s life in and out of school.
 A complex mix of intelligence, attention and memory, Executive Functioning issues can affect a student’s self-esteem and performance.
-Using Evaluations & Testing results, our expert staff creates individualized programs proven to help your student succeed both in and out of the classroom.
+Using Evaluations & Testing results, TLC’s expert staff creates individualized programs proven to help your student succeed both in and out of the classroom.

-Using research-based exercises and multi-sensory teaching methods to systematically approach each Executive Functioning skill, our teachers ensure students mastery before continuing on to harder, more complicated tasks.
-Program recommendations frequently include at least one, or a combination, of our premier programs.
+Using research-based exercises and multisensory teaching methods to systematically approach each Executive Functioning skill, TLC teachers ensure mastery before continuing on to harder, more complicated tasks.
+Program recommendations frequently include at least one of our premier World of Learning programs.

-A program unique to TLC, Cognitive Educational Therapy focuses on strengthening the four areas of the brain’s “executive functioning” necessary for learning: focus, working memory, auditory processing, and processing speed.
+A program unique to TLC, Brain MAPS (previously called Cognitive Educational Therapy or CET) focuses on strengthening four areas of the brain’s “executive functioning” necessary for learning: Memory, Attention, Processing and Study Skills (MAPS).
 Current brain research related to brain plasticity shows that nearly everyone at any age has the potential to develop stronger and faster brain connections.
 The result of improving those neural connections is more efficient processing, which in turn allows for dramatically increased learning potential.

 Using the results of each student’s evaluations and testing, the program works through individualized exercises based on each student’s strengths and weaknesses.
-Each part of the program is based on research, which has indicated that working on focus, memory, phonological processing, and processing speed does indeed improve those skills and therefore learning.
-Over the year’s we’ve continued to discover statistically what we are told by students and parents, that CET leads to substantial improvement in learning.
+Each part of the program is based on research, which has indicated that working on focus, memory, phonological processing, processing, study skills and more does indeed improve learning.
+Over the year’s research has continued to discover statistically what we are told by students and parents every day, that Brain MAPS leads to substantial improvement in learning.

 Using carefully planned exercises, students learn what it feels like to focus on one item while ignoring all the other classroom background noises and then progress to multiple items.
 After training, students are able to more easily pay attention to the teacher even within a typically busy classroom environment.
 With practice, their sustained attention, divided attention, and other aspects of focus increase.